stefandee/deflector/README.md

 * add lives support
 * add support to finish the level by connecting to the end point like in the original
 * add support for fixed laser (to extend the mechanics range)
-* fast/instant fade out in the settings to improve development flow
 * create more levels
 * fullscreen support